So you’ve developed wordpress on one server and want to move it to the client’s choice of server?

 Start by downloading the /wp-content/uploads/ folder from your development server.

-Anything you’ve put into the client’s development site through WordPress application will be stored there, but probably won’t be on your local drive.
+The R&D WordPress Development team has designed the application in such as way that anything you’ve put into the client’s development site through WordPress application will be stored there, but probably won’t be on your local drive.

 It also won’t hurt to download the /wp-content/themes/ folder that you’ve been working in – especially if you’ve collaborated with others on this project and are not using a Subversion system.